Jackysg2016/Seafood-At-Home/README.md

 # Seafood-At-Home

-The owner abandoned the project because , now open source .
+The owner abandoned the project because, now open source .

 Seafood-At-Home for iOS on the App Store on iTunes Source Code.
 [https://itunes.apple.com/us/app/hai-xian-dao-jia/id962663219?l=zh&ls=1&mt=8](https://itunes.apple.com/us/app/hai-xian-dao-jia/id962663219?l=zh&ls=1&mt=8)

-> Demo Account: 15918550637
+> Demo Account
+>
+> Username:15918550637
+>
 > Password: abc

-**Important Note: This item only learning to use , prohibit the use of the item for other purposes.**
+**Important Note: This item only learning to use, prohibit the use of the item for other purposes.**

 ---
 ## ScreenShots